RizvanaKA/FLATSECURITY_main-project/README.md

 6. Residents can generate QR codes for guests via web system.

-7. All records are maintained digitally for future reference.
+7. All records are maintained digitally for future reference

    ****Project Modules****